mskccmccf/nonlinearSlideAlignment/README.md

 4. Change pixel resolution if necessary

-5. ADD TO MATLAB PATH the directory holding script and bfconvert zip.

-6. Run script, final qpath readable image with ome.tiff extension should appear in working directory.
+5. Run script, final qpath readable image with ome.tiff extension should appear in working directory.

 ## Debugging Advice:
 Catastrophic alignment failure: suggest toggling the alignmode variable to see if the alternate linear alignment works better (Always so far this is due to failure of linear alignment one or the other matlab linear alignment method has worked for all slides seen so far).